ImaneMekkaoui1/Strings-and-Arrays-Java/README.md

 double provides more precision than float for statistical calculations

 Primitive arrays offer direct memory access with no object overhead

+### Why this approach?

+Simple, memory-efficient, precise for calculations

+Easy to implement and understand
 ### The operations include:
 1. Sorting grades in ascending order
 2. Calculating the average grade